Contextual Linear Optimization with Partial Feedback: Theoretical Analysis

-\end{assumption} Lemmas 4 and 5 in \cite{hu2021fast} show that \cref{assumption: margin} generally holds with $\alpha = 1$ for sufficiently well-behaved $f_0$ and continuous $X$ and with $\alpha = \infty$ for discrete $X$.
-Moreover, any CLO instance trivially satisfies $\alpha=0$.
-Overall, a larger $\alpha$ means that the sub-optimality gap between the best and second-best decisions tends to be large in more contexts, so it is easier to distinguish the optimal decisions from others.
-We will show that a larger $\alpha$ parameter could lead to faster regret rates.
+\end{assumption} Lemmas 4 and 5 in \cite{hu2025fast} establish that \cref{assumption: margin} typically holds with $\alpha = 1$ when $f^*$ is sufficiently well-behaved and $X$ is continuous, and with $\alpha = \infty$ when $X$ is discrete.
+Moreover, any CLO instance trivially satisfies the case $\alpha = 0$.
+Intuitively, larger values of $\alpha$ indicate that the sub-optimality gap between the best and second-best decisions tends to be larger across more contexts, making it easier to identify the optimal decision.
+We will show that a larger $\alpha$ leads to faster regret rates.